octobercms/docs/3.x/extend/database/structure.md

 $table->unique('email');
 ```

-You may even pass an array of columns to an index method to create a compound index:
+You may even pass an array of columns to an index method to create a compound index.

 ```php
 $table->index(['account_id', 'created_at']);
 ```

-In most cases you should specify a name for the index manually as the second argument, to avoid the system automatically generating one that is too long:
+In most cases you should specify a name for the index manually as the second argument, to avoid the system automatically generating one that is too long.

 ```php
 $table->index(['account_id', 'created_at'], 'account_created');